SpencerDawkins/sdp-rtp-quic-issues/draft-dawkins-avtcore-sdp-rtp-quic-issues.md

 ## What AVP Profiles to Register

 This design issue was surprisingly difficult to resolve at first.
-The design choice was between
+The first design choice was between

 * Registering "insecure" AVP profiles, such as "QUIC/RTP/AVPF", because "secure AVP profiles, such as "QUIC/RTP/SAVPF", mean that the RTP payloads are encrypted using "Secure Real-time Transport Protocol (SRTP)" ({{RFC3711}}), which isn't necessary because RTP over QUIC payloads will already be encrypted by QUIC, and
 * Also registering "secure" AVP profiles, such as "QUIC/RTP/SAVPF", for various reasons, including